Best lenses for Nikon DSLRs in 2026: top lenses to make the most of F-mount cameras

 Our lab tests are carried out in scientifically controlled conditions using the Imatest testing suite – analysis software that measures resolution in line widths/picture height, a measurement widely used in lens and camera testing.

 To choose the best Nikon DSLR lenses to include in this guide, we considered our lab test results and our hands-on reviews.
 We also considered what each lens is useful for to provide recommendations for different needs.
-We also factored in value to make recommendations for photographers on different budgets.
+Finally, we factored in value to make recommendations for photographers on different budgets.
 You can read more about how we test.